aicell-lab/aicell.io/content/recruiting/_index.md

   - people
 ---

 The AICell Lab is an interdisciplinary group which focuses on building AI systems for cell and molecular biology.
-The group is funded by the [Data-Driven Life Science (DDLS) program](https://www.scilifelab.se/data-driven/) and located at the Science for Life Laboratory in Solna.
+The group is funded by the [Data-Driven Life Science (DDLS) program](https://www.scilifelab.se/data-driven/) and located at the Science for Life Laboratory in Solna, Sweden.

 Read more about the [AICell Lab](/about).

+In general, we are always looking for highly motivated individuals with a strong background in one or more of the following or related fields:
+ - AI
+ - bioimage analysis
+ - light microscopy
+ - robotics and automation
+ - biophysics and modeling
+ - cell and molecular biology

+For questions or applications please reach out.

 You can find a list of open positions below.

-Besides these open positions, we are actively seeking for for highly motivated students and postdoctoral researchers.
-Please feel free to reach out if you are interested in joining the lab for an internship, master thesis project, or other potential positions.